Michał Jurecki

-Michał Jurecki (born 27 October 1984) is a Polish handball player for KS Azoty-Puławy.
+Michał Jurecki (born 27 October 1984) is a Polish retired handball player.

 Private life

 His older brother Bartosz Jurecki is a former handball player and current manager.
 In 2007 Michał married to Joanna.
 They have daughter Oliwia, born on 6 September 2007.
 In 2015 his wife gave birth to their second daughter named Julia.

 Career

 He received a silver medal with the Polish team at the 2007 World Men's Handball Championship and a bronze medal in 2009 and in 2015.
 He participated at the 2008 Summer Olympics, where Poland finished fifth and at the 2016 Summer Olympics where Poland took fourth place.
 At the 2016 European Championship he was awarded All Star Left back of the tournament.